Sculptor Lynn Slattery Hellmuth shares her story about renting space in the Garver Feed Mill building to use as her sculpture studio.

 Jennifer Gurske: Yeah, did they just donate it to you?

 Lynn Hellmuth: Yes!
 Yeah.
-So Jim Hatch and Wayne Wendorf were running Garver's Feed Mill at the time and I came out and asked -- I guess I forgot to tell you that -- came out and asked if they had any burlap and they said yes.
-And so I hauled a bunch of it back to my university studio, including a couple of baby mice which my friend Nancy, who's such an animal lover, made them a little house and tried to save them but that they were too young, I think, and we didn't have any mouse milk [laughter] -- thank God -- to feed them.
-Anyway so [phone rings] -- anyway that was -- so then I made all kinds of other sculptures -- sorry.
+So Jim Hatch and Wayne Wendorf were running Garver's Feed Mill at the time and I came out and asked—I guess I forgot to tell you that—came out and asked if they had any burlap and they said yes.
+And so I hauled a bunch of it back to my university studio, including a couple of baby mice which my friend Nancy, who's such an animal lover, made them a little house and tried to save them but they were too young, I think, and we didn't have any mouse milk [laughter]—thank God—to feed them.
+Anyway so [phone rings]—anyway that was—so then I made all kinds of other sculptures—sorry.
 Turn [the phone] off.
-You know, and I just have a whole -- I had to spend a lot of time in big box trucks hauling each of them to different exhibitions around the Midwest.
-I went to Indianapolis and then closer to Chicago, to Indiana and then Chicago, Milwaukee, around the state, you know, to -- and then Dubuque.
+I just have a whole—I had to spend a lot of time in big box trucks hauling each of them to different exhibitions around the Midwest.
+I went to Indianapolis and then closer to Chicago, to Indiana and then Chicago, Milwaukee, around the state to—and then Dubuque.

 But they made sticks or stick imagery artwork from jewelry, from tiny little pieces to huge sculptures.
-And they were clay and there was wood and, mostly, you know, some sticks made out of clay things.
+And they were clay and there was wood and, mostly, some sticks made out of clay things.
 And so that one traveled around the Midwest too and then Marshfield and all these other cities.
-And then I started doing sculptures that were more feminist and spiritual.
-And so I did an exhibition called "Honoring the Crone: The Wise Older Woman," and that one traveled around the Midwest too.
-And it was just kind of, you know, those were so special for me.
+Then I started doing sculptures that were more feminist and spiritual.
+I did an exhibition called "Honoring the Crone: The Wise Older Woman," and that one traveled around the Midwest too.
+It was just kind of, those were so special for me.
 And then I did "She of a Thousand Names," an exhibition about the goddess.
-And those -- both the crones and the goddesses were made with old wooden ironing boards standing upright.
+And those—both the crones and the goddesses—were made with old wooden ironing boards standing upright.

-And so I tried to make the crones as if they -- from any culture, you know?
-I tried to make them so anybody could identify with -- and so I had a hundred people write in praise of an older woman who'd been a positive influence in their lives and the writings were just tearjerkers.
-I mean, I would see men -- there were men and women who wrote -- and kids.
-So, I mean, you could see people going out, remembering their grandma, you know?
+I tried to make the crones as if they—from any culture.
+I tried to make them so anybody could identify with—and so I had a hundred people write in praise of an older woman who'd been a positive influence in their lives and the writings were just tearjerkers.
+I mean, I would see men—there were men and women who wrote—and kids.
+You could see people going out, remembering their grandma.
 "She of a Thousand Names" was an exhibition about the goddess.
-And so when it was here, there were twelve pieces and crones, and then when they went to -- and I had a group of artists with me and then different musicians and speakers and writers.
-And then, in Peoria, they added another bunch of -- they asked people if they wanted to make -- other artists -- if they wanted to make a goddess.
+When it was here, there were twelve pieces and crones, and then when they went to—and I had a group of artists with me and then different musicians and speakers and writers.
+In Peoria, they added another bunch of—they asked people if they wanted to make—other artists—if they wanted to make a goddess.

-And so that was a much larger exhibit because we included all of those people.
-And then I've been in peace exhibitions and AIDS exhibitions and I've also -- they've also been used by the dance faculty at the university as props, you know, for their dance.
+That was a much larger exhibit because we included all of those people.
+I've been in peace exhibitions and AIDS exhibitions and I've also—they've also been used by the dance faculty at the university as props for their dance.
 So [inaudible].

 Jennifer Gurske: [inaudible] Garver.